connor-obrien888/tractrix-IDL/README.md

 Function: tractrix
 Purpose:   Generate a tractrix model magnetopause surface from input
            solar wind parameters.
 Can generate multiple surfaces from multiple sets of input conditions.
+Units in Earth radii.
 Parameters:
   sin_rec = Sine rectifier of the IMF in nT.
             Given as Btot * sin^2 (clock angle /2 )